CarlVerret/csFastFloat/README.md

 C# port of Daniel Lemire's [fast_float](https://github.com/fastfloat/fast_float)  fully ported from C++ to C#.
 It is almost 7 times faster than the standard library in some cases while providing exact results.

+A special thanks to [Egor Bogatov](https://github.com/EgorBo) for his really meaningfull contribution.

 # Benchmarks

 We use the realistic files  in /data.
 The mesh.txt data file contains numbers that are easier to parse whereas the canada.txt data file is representative of a more challenging scenario.
 We compare  the `Double.Parse()` function from the runtime library with our `FastFloat.ParseDouble()` function.
 The `ParseNumberString() only` function parses the string itself without any float computation: it might represent an upper bound on the possible performance.